-Each tender will have its own problems.
+Each tender chose will have its own problems.
 A large brass tender obtained off an auction site and a Bachman USRA Long tender were adapted for these two models.
 In both cases the electrical pickups need to be worked out and connected to the BLI Sound chip boards, and holes need to be drilled in the base to let the sound out!
-Take care of the potential for shorting - the boards can short to the speakers if in contact and the tender to loco connector is best replaced with a plastic version (scratchbuilt).
+There was found to be a considerable potential for shorting - the boards can short to the speakers if in contact and the tender to loco connector is best replaced with a non-conducting version (scratchbuilt).
+In fact, on one case we later had to replace the defunct sound chip and board with a simpler, and much smaller, but working chip.

-The insides of these two tenders with the sound chips in position are shown over the page.
+The insides of these two tenders with the sound chips in position are shown below.
 In the case of the Bachmann tender, the base of the coal bunker had to be removed to make way for the sound chip components.
 The hole was effectively covered by the plastic coal load.
 The fit was still extremely tight and the sound as a result was a little muffled.